The Education Studies Minor: A Pathway to Many Walks of Life

 ED559: The Secondary Classroom in an Inclusive Setting

 ED562: Content Area Reading & Writing

-In addition, it is highly recommended that students who intend to pursue a New York State Certification in Childhood (1-6) or Adolescent (7-12) Education complete 2 sequential units of a language other than English during their undergraduate program.
+In addition, it is highly recommended that students who intend to pursue a New York State Certification in Childhood (1-6) or Adolescent (7-12) Education complete the Foreign language requirement (one language course or documented fluency).

 For downloadable program requirement sheet, click here.